paulmars/paulmars.github.com/_posts/2014-05-23-store-bitcoins-offline.md

 [Download Electrum](https://electrum.org/download.html)

 1. Boot it
-2. Write down the passphrase.
+2. Write down the seed.
 3. Write down the password.

-If you lose your passphrase, you lose you bitcoins. *FOREVER*.
+If you lose your seed, you lose you bitcoins. *FOREVER*.
 Don't be stupid and try and memorize it.

 ## Trial Process

 The goal of this section is to ensure you understand how the whole system works.
-That you can add money to your wallet, and recover it later using the passphrase.
+That you can add money to your wallet, and recover it later using the seed.

 1. Take a look in the "Receive" section.
 2. Find an address.